Addiction | 5 min read

 Continued Percocet abuse often worsens other conditions, leading to financial collapse, eye problems, lung problems, loss of housing, sexual dysfunction, suicidal ideation, and even suicide attempts.

-Since Percocet causes such intense dependence in those who abuse it, many users only continue to take it to avoid the potentially uncomfortable or painful withdrawal symptoms.
+Since Percocet causes such intense dependence in those who abuse it, many people only continue to take it to avoid the potentially uncomfortable or painful withdrawal symptoms.
 In severe cases, Percocet withdrawal symptoms can be debilitating and possibly dangerous without qualified medical supervision.
 The dependency is often too strong, and the acute withdrawal stage is too difficult to attempt detox alone.

 Some of the signs that an overdose may be imminent or in progress include slurred speech, very shallow breathing or difficulty breathing overall, trouble recalling memories, depressed heart rate, difficulty staying awake or maintaining consciousness, intense stomach pain and cramping, vomiting, with the most serious cases resulting in coma or even death.[9]

-If you know someone who may be struggling under the weight of Percocet addiction, the best thing to do is reach out to experienced professionals who can help with the most difficult parts of detox and withdrawal.
+If you know someone who may be struggling under the weight of Percocet addiction, the best thing to do is reach out to experienced professionals who can help with the most challenging parts of detox and withdrawal.
 Not only will the individual be able to work through their acute withdrawal stage under the care of experienced recovery specialists, but also under medical supervision to help minimize any potential complications.
-Afterward, the recovering individual can work on more effective coping mechanisms to strengthen ongoing recovery.
+Afterward, the recovering individual can work on developing more effective coping mechanisms to further strengthen their ongoing recovery.

 Here at Ascendant New York, we understand the importance of having access to accurate medical information you can trust, especially when you or a loved one is suffering from addiction.
 Find out more on our policy.